GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/tabs/index.md

 ![Two tabs in a window](tabs.png)

-More samples simple examples of manipulating tabs with the Tabs API can be found in the [mv2-archive/api/tabs][7] directory of the [chrome-extensions-samples][samples-repo] repository.
+For more examples that demonstrate the Tabs API, see the [mv2-archive/api/tabs][7] directory of the [chrome-extensions-samples][samples-repo] repository.
 For other examples and for help in viewing the source code, see [Samples][8].